Rachel Toaff-Rosenstein became increasingly interested in animal welfare as a veterinary student.

 Rachel Toaff-Rosenstein and Warren Waybright, both fourth-year students at the school, will each receive $100,000 in unrestricted funding in recognition of their plans to substantially advance the frontiers of veterinary medicine.

-The school announced the student awards in combination with the Penn Vet World Award, which was given to Dr. Bernard Vallat, director general of the World Organization for Animal Health (OIE) (see JAVMA, June 1, 2008, page 1608).
+The school announced the student awards in combination with the Penn Vet World Award, which was given to Dr. Bernard Vallat, director general of the World Organization for Animal Health (OIE) (see JAVMA, June 1, 2008).

 The awards will be given annually to two current Penn veterinary students.
 The student awards and the Penn Vet World Award are underwritten by the Vernon and Shirley Hill Foundation.